Browsing with PhotoStructure is designed to be fun and fast.

 When PhotoStructure synchronizes your photos and videos, it automatically detects these image variations, and only shows you the “best” variant.

 Why you may have duplicates #

 There are several reasons why you might have 2 or more copies or variations of any given photo or video:

 Most current digital cameras and even some smartphones support “shooting raw.”

 These raw files encode higher sensor fidelity than JPEGs.
 This can allow you to “post-process” files to get better dynamic range, restore highlight and shadow details, and adjust color balance, with much more flexibility than an JPEG.

 Unfortunately, raw images are slow to process, and lots of image software doesn’t handle these files.
-Most cameras allow shooting in “RAW+JPEG,” where each time you push the shutter button, both a JPEG and a RAW image is written to your memory card.
+Most cameras allow shooting in “RAW+JPEG,” where each time you push the shutter button, a JPEG file as well as a RAW image file is written to your memory card.
 If PhotoStructure didn’t know that these are actually the same image, you’d see two photos with the same image while browsing your PhotoStructure library.

 Cloud backups #

 Several photo cloud backup services downsample your photos and videos, and strip much of the metadata from your files, as well.